LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 To monitor treatment with heparin or other blood-thinning medications (anticoagulants) when undergoing heart bypass surgery, coronary angioplasty, or dialysis

 The activated clotting time (ACT) is a test that is used primarily to monitor high doses of unfractionated (standard) heparin therapy.
-Heparin is a drug that inhibits blood clotting (anticoagulant) and is usually given intravenously (IV) by injection or continuous infusion.
-High doses of heparin may be given during procedures that require that blood be prevented from clotting, such as heart bypass surgery.
+Heparin is a drug that inhibits blood clotting (anticoagulant) and is usually given through a vein (intravenously, IV), by injection or continuous infusion.
+High doses of heparin may be given during medical or surgical procedures that require that blood be prevented from clotting, such as heart bypass surgery.

-In moderate doses, heparin is used to help prevent and treat inappropriate blood clot formation (thrombosis or thromboembolism) and is monitored using the partial thromboplastin time (PTT) or the heparin antifactor Xa test.
-Monitoring is a vital part of the anticoagulation therapy because a particular quantity of heparin can affect each person a little bit differently.
-If the amount of heparin administered is insufficient to inhibit the body's clotting system, blood clots may form in blood vessels throughout the body.
-If there is too much heparin, the patient may experience excessive, even life-threatening, bleeding.
+In moderate doses, heparin is used to help prevent and treat inappropriate blood clot formation (thrombosis or thromboembolism) and is monitored using the partial thromboplastin time (PTT) or the heparin anti-factor Xa test.
+Monitoring is a vital part of the anticoagulation therapy because the blood thinning (anticoagulant) effect of heparin can affect each person a little bit differently.
+If the amount of heparin administered is not enough to inhibit the body's clotting system, blood clots may form in blood vessels throughout the body.
+If there is too much heparin, excessive, even life-threatening, bleeding can occur.

-The ACT is a rapid test that can be performed at a person's bedside prior to surgery or other medical procedures and in or near the operating room at intervals during and immediately after surgery.
+The ACT is a rapid test that can be performed at the patient's bedside prior to surgery or other medical procedures.
+It can also be done in or near the operating room at intervals during and immediately after surgery.
 (This type of testing is known as point-of-care testing.)
-ACT testing allows relatively rapid changes in heparin infusion, helping to achieve and maintain a constant level of anticoagulation.
+ACT testing allows measurement of relatively rapid changes in heparin infusion, helping to achieve and maintain a constant level of anticoagulation throughout the surgical or medical procedure.
 Once the procedure is complete and the patient has been stabilized, heparin doses are typically decreased.

 The ACT measures the inhibiting effect that heparin has on the body's clotting system, not the actual level of heparin in the blood.
 The sensitivity of the ACT test to heparin depends on the method used.
 Some ACT tests are designed to monitor lower levels of heparin while others are best at monitoring high levels of heparin.
 When heparin reaches therapeutic maintenance levels, the ACT is usually replaced as a monitoring tool by the PTT.